igordot/genomics/workflows/ref-genome-gfp.md

 exact position in the genome where the foreign sequence is introduced.
 However, for RNA-seq, you would need to also modify gene annotations, which is more involved.

-This example uses GFP as the introduced sequence, since that is a common and simple use case.
+This example uses green fluorescent protein (GFP) as the introduced sequence, since that is a common use case.

-Although there is only one GFP, searching for the exact sequence yields many variants.
+Searching for the exact GFP sequence yields many variants, since there are multiple source species of wild-type GFP and various engineered derivatives.
+Most of the mammalian expression vectors use the "enhanced" or "eukaryotic" GFP (EGFP).

-This is the compact canonical version that was used to to create `genome.GFP.fa`:
+This is the sequence that was used to create a GFP FASTA file `genome.GFP.fa`:
 ```
 >GFP
 ATGGTGAGCAAGGGCGAGGAGCTGTTCACCGGGGTGGTGCCCATCCTGGTCGAGCTGGACGGCGACGTAAACGGCCACAA